Parimatch1/SV-Guides-Revamped/Certified & Elevated High Rank & EoTW Overview.md

 ### **Benifits**
 **Facility Director**
 * Host (Advanced) Trainings without supervision.
 * Supervise (Advanced) Training Sessions.
 * Promote users from sessions on their own.

 **Community Advisory Council**
 * Reasonably modify sessions as the host.
 * Spectate any session without the host's permission.
 * Host Riot Protocols without supervision.
 * Supervise Riot Protocol Sessions.

 **Prison Commissioner**
 * Reasonably modify sessions as the host.
 * Grant one other user spectator permissions.
+* Bypass the daily hosting and co-hosting limits.

 **Board of Governors**
 * Reasonably modify sessions as the host.
-* Exempt from using admin command reasons.
-This is not an exemption from having valid reasons but from including the reason within the command.
+* Exempt from the admin command reason requirement.

 ---

 # **Employee of the Week**
 ### **Employee of the Week Information**
 Every week, the Community Management Team will grant the hardest working user of that week the "Employee of the Week" role.
-This role's color can be customized to the recipient's liking.

-### **EoTW Benifits**
+### **EoTW Benefits**
 * Fully excused from the following week's session and minute quota.
 * Fully excused from the following week's department quota for all departments the user is in.
 * Allowed to bypass the hosting and co-hosting limit.
 * Allowed to spectate any session without prior approval.
+* Request to change the EoTW role color to any color of their choosing.

 ---